Robley D. Evans (admiral): American Civil War service

 In the attacks on Fort Fisher, North Carolina, during the Second Battle of Fort Fisher, he exhibited great gallantry under fire on 15 January 1865.
 He led his landing party of United States Marines through heavy fire to charge the Confederate defenses.
 Evans continued to fight even after his fourth wound, drawing his pistol and threatening to kill any man who attempted to amputate his leg in surgery when he was evacuated.

 "Fighting Bob" Evans

 Evans held numerous important sea commands during the 1890s.
 In 1891 and 1892, commanding Yorktown on the Pacific Squadron, he won great acclaim for his firm and skillful handling of a tense situation with Chile, becoming known as "Fighting Bob" Evans.
 Though he evidently took pride in his nickname, his reputation for profanity also led to his being chastised by Leonard Woolsey Bacon, pastor of the Congregational Church in Litchfield, Connecticut, in a letter to The New York Times.

+Naval Secretary of the Lighthouse Board

+On November 30, 1892 Commander Evans took office as the Naval Secretary of the Lighthouse Board of the United States, a posting in Washington, D.C.
+During his tenure at the Lighthouse Board, in June 1893, he was promoted to Captain.

+Evans was friends with President Grover Cleveland, and during his time in Washington, he traveled with the President several times.
+On December 26, 1893 the President, Secretary of State Walter Q. Gresham, Secretary of the Treasury John G. Carlisle, and Evans boarded USLHT Violet in Washington, and cruised the Potomac River for relaxation.
+They returned on December 29, 1893.
+This same foursome cruised North Carolina sounds on a hunting and fishing trip aboard Violet in May 1894.
+Evans accompanied Cleveland on a cruise aboard USLHT Maple for the President's health in June 1894.
+Evans' service with the Lighthouse Board ended on August 16, 1894.
+He took up the command of the newly-built cruiser, USS New York, later that month.